5 Tips on How to Survive an Online ABSN Program

 Clinical rotations are also part of the curriculum.
 Your clinical rotations will occur in your local community under the supervision of an experienced licensed registered nurse (RN) called a preceptor.

-Some distance ABSN programs offer help finding your clinical sites and preceptors.
+Some online ABSN programs offer help finding your clinical sites and preceptors.
 The benefit of clinical placement support is that you will save time as you can focus on learning rather than coordinating the logistics of your clinicals.

 Tip #3: Practice Self-Care